antoniodalessio/domopaque-adapter/README.md

 # domopaque-adapter
-A black box adapter for external services such as IFTTT, remote.org communicating with a domopaque app in same way other domopaque physical devices
+A black box adapter for external services such as IFTTT, remote.org, google assistant, tuya etc communicating with a domopaque app in same way of other domopaque physical devices